7 Commonly Ignored Signs of Poor Circulation

 - You might notice that you contract diseases much more quickly and easily than other people.

 - These symptoms have to do with the way your body works.
 They lead to slow-acting antibodies that don’t do their jobs (protecting you) very well.

 6. Cold hands and feet

 This is actually a very common symptom.
-When your blood flows at a normal speed your body temperature is regulated to maintain optimum levels.
+When your blood flows at a normal speed, it regulates your body temperature and keeps it at the proper levels.

-- Once again, the part of your body where this will be the most noticeable is undoubtedly your hands and feet.
-They will feel colder.
+- Once again, the parts of your body where you’ll notice this most are going to be your hands and feet.
+They’ll feel much colder.

-- Cold feet and hands are often due to hypothyroidism, Raynaud’s syndrome, or even anemia.
+- Cold feet and hands are often a result of hypothyroidism, Raynaud’s syndrome, or even anemia.

-When circulation slows, problems arise.
-One of the many and certainly a more immediate symptom is fatigue.
+When your circulation slows down, a lot of problems pop up.
+One of the many and more immediate of these is fatigue.

-If this is the case for you, don’t wait: check with your doctor to find out what guidelines you should be following.
-This silent enemy claims thousands of lives every year, yet you have the power to avoid it.
+If this is the case for you, don’t wait: check with your doctor to find out what you need to do to get better.
+This silent enemy claims thousands of lives every year, but you have the power to prevent it.